 We are a leading global manufacturer, marketer and distributor of high performance coatings systems.
 We generate approximately 90% of our revenue in markets where we hold the #1 or #2 global market position, including the #1 position in our core automotive refinish end-market with approximately a 25% global market share.
 We have a nearly 150-year heritage in the coatings industry and are known for manufacturing high-quality products with well-recognized brands supported by market-leading technology and customer service.
-Over the course of our history we have remained at the forefront of our industry by continually developing innovative coatings technologies designed to enhance product performance and appearance, while improving customer productivity and profitability.
+Over the course of our history we have remained at the forefront of our industry by continually developing innovative coatings technologies designed to enhance the performance and appearance of our customers' products, while improving their productivity and profitability.

-Our diverse global footprint of 35 manufacturing facilities, 7 technology centers, 45 customer training centers and approximately 12,650 employees allows us to meet the needs of customers in over 130 countries.
+Our diverse global footprint of 35 manufacturing facilities, 7 technology centers, 45 customer training centers and approximately 12,600 employees allows us to meet the needs of customers in over 130 countries.
 We serve our customer base through an extensive sales force and technical support organization, as well as through over 4,000 independent, locally-based distributors.
 Our scale and strong local presence are critical to our success, allowing us to leverage our technology portfolio and customer relationships globally while meeting customer demands locally.

-For the LTM Period, our net sales were \$4,342 million, Adjusted EBITDA was \$799 million, or 18.4% of net sales, and net income was \$3 million.
-We have renewed the organization's focus on profitable growth, achieving year-over-year net sales and Adjusted EBITDA growth for each of the five full quarters following the Acquisition.
+For the year ended December 31, 2014, our net sales were \$4,362 million, Adjusted EBITDA was \$841 million, or 19.3% of net sales, and net income was \$35 million.
+We have renewed the organization's focus on profitable growth, achieving year-over-year Adjusted EBITDA growth for each of the seven full quarters following the Acquisition.
 Additionally, we have undertaken several transformational initiatives that we believe have laid the foundation for future growth, resulting in significant new business wins, many of which we expect to contribute to sales beginning in 2015.
 We have also begun implementing several EBITDA enhancement initiatives that we believe will drive meaningful earnings growth over the next several years.
-As of June 30, 2014, we had cash of \$350 million and outstanding indebtedness of \$3,905 million, which may limit the availability of financial resources to pursue our growth initiatives.
+As of December 31, 2014, we had cash and cash equivalents of \$382 million and outstanding indebtedness of \$3,696 million, which may limit the availability of financial resources to pursue our growth initiatives.